-Within each of these broad priority areas, Coos Healthier Together has further identified specific areas of focus, including high-level strategies as well as more specific strategic goals.
+Within each of these broad priority areas, the Community Health Improvement Plan has further identified specific areas of focus, including high-level strategies as well as more specific strategic goals.
 These specific areas of focus are:

 - 1. Adversity, Trauma, and Toxic Stress

 - 2. Prevention

 - 3. Housing and Homelessness

 - 4. Food and Nutrition

 - 5. Transportation

 - 6. Economic Stability

 - 7. Access and Integration of Services

 - 8. Behavioral Health and Addictions

 - 9. Coordination, Collaboration, and Communication